 \section{Acknowledgments}

 We would like to thank Jingang Qu, Ingo Steinwart, Tizian Wenzel, and Ga\"el Varoquaux for relevant discussions.
-We acknowledge support from the National Science Foundation (NSF) and the Simons Foundation for the Collaboration on the Theoretical Foundations of Deep Learning through awards DMS-2031883 and \#814639 as well as the TILOS institute (NSF CCF-2112665), the Office of Naval Research (ONR N000142412631) and DARPA (HR001125CD020).
-This work used the programs (1) XSEDE (Extreme science and engineering discovery environment) which is supported by NSF grant numbers ACI-1548562, and (2) ACCESS (Advanced cyberinfrastructure coordination ecosystem: services \& support) which is supported by NSF grants numbers \#2138259, \#2138286, \#2138307, \#2137603, and \#2138296.
-Specifically, we used the resources from SDSC Expanse GPU compute nodes, and NCSA Delta system, via allocations TG-CIS220009.
+We thank Charles Durham for contributing the KerMac library, which led to drastic speed up in kernel evaluations and gradient computations.
+We gratefully acknowledge support from the National Science Foundation (NSF) under grants CCF-2112665 and MFAI 2502258, the Office of Naval Research (ONR N000142412631) and the Defense Advanced Research Projects Agency (DARPA) under Contract No. HR001125CE020.
+This work used the Delta system at the National Center for Supercomputing Applications through allocation TG-CIS220009 from the Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support (ACCESS) program, which is supported by National Science Foundation grants \#2138259, \#2138286, \#2138307, \#2137603, and \#2138296.
+We thank Ingo Steinwart for providing computational resources funded by Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy - EXC 2075 – 390740016.